msanvarov/nest-rest-typeorm-boilerplate/README.md

 By default **MYSQL/MariaDB** are the database of choice but support for other database types like SQLite, Postgres, MongoDB, and MSSQL exist.
 To use anything other than MYSQL/MariaDB, change the configuration in the `.env` file, and download the corresponding wrapper library, like [sqlite3](https://www.npmjs.com/package/sqlite3) if necessary.

-**Note: For MongoDB, TypeORM is not a feature-rich as Mongoose.
-Therefore I created another boilerplate for Nest and [Mongoose](https://github.com/msanvarov/nest-rest-mongo-boilerplate)**.
+**Note: For MongoDB, TypeORM is not as feature-rich as Mongoose.
+Therefore I created another boilerplate for [Nest and Mongoose](https://github.com/msanvarov/nest-rest-mongo-boilerplate)**.

 ---